No Friendlies in Sight

 Why haven't she ever tried climbing in her birth form?
 Maybe because transforming into a monkey was so easy?

 The vista gradually opening to the left revealed a thin, tall tower in the distance, its roof so pointy it was like a needle aimed at the sky, perching on the very precipice of a sheer cliff.
-The rock wall was falling down sharply, after a couple ledges just disappearing in a shroud of darkness, the same as the one hiding the jungle.
-But further ahead, there was only emptiness, the clouds fading in the distance into orange haze that merged seamlessly with the darkness below instead of a proper horizon.
+The rock wall was falling down sharply, stretching down and down into abyss, its bottom hidden in darkness hanging down there like black fog.
+But further ahead, there was only emptiness, only endless expanse of blackness under the crimson sky full of dark clouds, the red glow along the horizon fading into nothingness further down.

 Shantae hurried forward, jumping from rock outcropping to rock outcropping or flitting over chasms on the hat.
-Then she froze taking the vista ahead: this was really the edge of the world.
-The rock wall was protruding into the emptiness in crags and cliffs., fading into the darkness below.
+Then she froze taking in the vista ahead: this was really the edge of the world.
+The rock wall was protruding into the emptiness in crags and cliffs, fading into the darkness below.
 And this edge was stretching to the left and to the right as far as she could see.
-Even the faraway mountains were ending there, their steep slopes disappearing into the same darkness.

-There was a thin black line of an obsidian bridge connecting the crimson castle with the tower, resting on two pillars above the mess of ridges and ravines.
+There was a thin black line of an obsidian bridge connecting the crimson castle with the tower, resting on two pillars above a mess of ridges and ravines.

-The air of it, the aestetics, this lone tower standing proudly all but screamed: "here lives the boss".
+The air of it, the aestetics, this lone tower of granite and iron standing proudly was all but screaming: "here lives the boss".
 Shantae just decided it was the last place she'd visit if she had a choice when something moved.
 She rubbed at her eyes.
 No, they weren't deceiving her.
 A dull red shape taller than the high walls, more massive than the building-sized merlons, a literal mountain was walking there, circling the tower top unhurriedly.

 Its shape humanoid, at least what was visible above the wall, from the waist up, its flat head bearing huge horns, its flesh all grotesquely bulging muscles, its forearms immense rectangular cannons.